Volumetrics-io/documentation/source/ecs/01What is it.md

-# Entity Component System
+# What is an Entity Component System?
-  hi

 At the heart of MRjs is an architecture known as an Entity Component Systems (ECS).
 This is an efficient, modular, and scalable architecture popularized by the gaming industry.

 In a single sentence, an Entity is a thing, a Component is an attribute of a thing, and a System acts on all things with its matching Component.